GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 2 days

-**Effect**: You attempt to bestow a hex upon the foe, influcting a psychic attack.
+**Effect**: You attempt to bestow a hex upon the foe, inflicting a psychic attack.
 In place of wounding, you successfully place the hex on the foe.
 A creature so afflicted is subject to a cutting attack when they attempt to rest as a mysterious seems to render scratches like a cat's claws across the subject's skin.
 If it would rest long enough to have a long rest, it is also subject to a psychic attack as nightmares assail it.
 If its rest would be long enough to be full rest, it finds itself subject to a necrotic attack as it begins to see itself mysteriously bruised by the nightmarish forces.

 Attacks from this spell treat an affected creature as though it was not wearing its armor.
-The first critical hit by an attack of this spell against a creature during a particular attempt at a rest sesssion reduces the overall rest received by 1 stage instead.
+The first critical hit by an attack of this spell against a creature during a particular attempt at a rest session reduces the overall rest received by 1 stage instead.
 If an attack would qualify to damage armor, it instead reduces the rest received by 1 stage instead.
 If it would be negative rest received- the creature received no rest and has actually taken a level of fatigue.

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to afflict an additional creature or 8ncrease the duration by 1 day.